Harry A. Dame: High school

 After college, Dame began a career in physical instruction.
 He served as athletic director of Waltham High School until his resignation in June 1905.
 He then worked as an instructor at the Milton Academy until September 1905, when he was hired to coach football and baseball and teach mathematics at Everett High School.
 He left Everett in 1909 to return Waltham High School.
 In addition to serving as athletic director, Dame coached football and basketball and served as Waltham's supervisor of parks.
 In 1915, Waltham's football team finished the season undefeated and played Everett High School at Fenway Park for the right to play Detroit's Central High School for the National scholastic football championship.
 Everett defeated Waltham 6–0 in front of 12,000 spectators, an attendance record for a Massachusetts high school football game.
 Later that year, Dame accepted a position as physical instructor at Lynn English High School.
 Prior to his departure, his football team played a testimonial game against an all-star team consisting of college and former high school players.
 Waltham won 24–6.
 In the summer of 1917, Dame took a group of Lynn English students to work on Sorosis Military Farm in Marblehead as part of an experiment by conceived by an executive from the A. E. Little Co., which owned the farm.
-The experiment combined farm work with military conditions in an effort to increase the boy's interest in farm work, provide them with military instruction, and assist in war production.
+The experiment combined farm work with military conditions in an effort to increase the boys' interest in farm work, provide them with military instruction, and assist in war production.
 He resigned from Lynn English on September 25, 1917.